ZachFriedenberger/neurotheory-garden/_notes/predictive coding.md

 ## Review papers
-- Marino (2021) - Predictive coding + Autoencoders
+- Marino (2021) - Predictive coding + Autoencoders (this is the original paper I used to write these notes)

 ## New papers